TheJumpCloud/jcapi-ruby/jcapiv1/docs/CommandResultsApi.md

 accept = "application/json" # String |

 opts = {
-  fields: "", # String | The comma separated fields included in the returned records.
+  fields: "", # String | Use a space seperated string of field parameters to include the data in the response.
 If omitted the default list of fields will be returned.
-  limit: 10, # Integer | The number of records to return at once.
-  skip: 0, # Integer | The offset into the records to return.
-  sort: "" # String | The comma separated fields used to sort the collection.
-Default sort is ascending, prefix with `-` to sort descending.
 }

 begin